 Our Playbook Says:

-Even if you are from out of town, you can order a bit of Columbia SC direct to your door with boiled peanuts from Cromers (they ship Monday-Wednesday) and team spirit cookies from Blue Flour Bakery.
-If you are in Columbia SC and hosting several families at your home, Spotted Salamander has an entire menu dedicated to catering for social distancing.
-Offerings include hors d’oeuvres boxes for each guest as well as trays for small gatherings, which are perfect if you need to order something separate for each family unit to snack on through the game.
+Even if you are from out of town, you can order a bit of Columbia SC direct to your door with boiled peanuts from Cromers (they ship Monday-Wednesday) and team spirit popcorn from Carolina Kernels.
+If you are in Columbia SC and hosting several families at your home, Midwood Smokehouse has group-to-go for pick up menu perfect for large parties.
+Offerings include trays with two meats and two sides, and portions specific to the size of your party.

 The Situation:

-You have a ticket and are ready to roll, but your standard blue disposable mask does not show the extent of your team spirit.
+You have a ticket and are ready to roll, but your Gamecocks apparel needs a refresh.

 Our Playbook Says:

-Addams University Bookstore and Barefoot Campus Outfitters have tons of Gamecock gear, including masks.
-Miss Cocky on Main Street has masks, as well as a sampling of kitschy gameday T’s perfect for the 2020 mood.
+Addams University Bookstore and Barefoot Campus Outfitters have tons of Gamecock gear.
+Miss Cocky on Main Street has a sampling of kitschy gameday T’s perfect for the season.

 The Situation: